 Over time, this cash value will grow.
 In fact, whole life policies have a minimum guaranteed growth rate.

-Whole life insurance is much more expensive than term life insurance – often four times as expensive for the same death benefit – because the premiums are going toward: the accumulating cash value, fees and charges (more on this later), and the death benefit (i.e., the life insurance).
+Whole life insurance is much more expensive than term life insurance — five to 15 times as expensive for the same death benefit — because the premiums are going toward the accumulating cash value, plus fees and charges (more on this later), in addition to the death benefit (i.e., the life insurance).

 Whole life insurance is a bad way to save and an ineffective forced savings method for the majority of its customers.
 Why?
 Here are 3 reasons: